graphops/docs/docs/launchpad/guides/postgresql_ha.md

           key: AWS_SECRET_ACCESS_KEY
 ```

-To start a cluster as a standby from a remote primary, add the following `standby` options in the PostgreSQL CRD definition instead of the `s3_` options:
+To start a cluster as a standby from a remote primary, add the following `standby` options in the PostgreSQL CRD definition, instead of the `s3_` options:

 ```yaml
 spec: